ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 The third-party vendor has received many 503 Service Unavailable Errors when sending data to the application.
 When the data volume spikes, the compute capacity reaches its maximum limit and the application is unable to process all requests.
 Which design should a solutions architect recommend to provide a more scalable solution?

-- A. Use Amazon Kinesis Data Streams to ingest the data.
-Process the data using AWS Lambda functions.
+- ==A. Use Amazon Kinesis Data Streams to ingest the data.
+Process the data using AWS Lambda functions.==
 - B. Use Amazon API Gateway on top of the existing application.
 Create a usage plan with a quota limit for the third-party vendor.
 - C. Use Amazon Simple Notification Service (Amazon SNS) to ingest the data.
 Put the EC2 instances in an Auto Scaling group behind an Application Load Balancer.
 - D. Repackage the application as a container.
 Deploy the application using Amazon Elastic Container Service (Amazon ECS) using the EC2 launch type with an Auto Scaling group.